 - It's a great chance to practice giving a talk in an informal and friendly setting;

-- You can share some cool mathematics you have been thinking about recently, can be your own work or other's work;
+- You can share some fun mathematics you have been thinking about recently;

 - You get a free meal from the restaurant of your choice;